 Recognizing that convenience and reliability are principal factors in attracting and retaining ATM customers, the Company has invested in the establishment of advanced ATM machines and monitoring systems, as well as redundancies to protect against network interruption.
 Approximately 77% of the Company's machines are available to customers 24 hours per day (with the majority of the balance of the machines being limited by retail hours of operation in the particular location.)
-The performance and cash positions of the Company's ATMs are monitored centrally, with local operations and maintenance contractors dispatched to fill and service the machines.
-The Company's machines in all markets, except Germany, are linked by satellite or land based telecommunications lines to the Company's central processing center in Budapest (the "Processing Center").
+The performance and cash positions of the Company's Machines in all markets, except Germany, are linked by satellite or land based telecommunications lines to the Company's central processing center in Budapest (the "Processing Center").
 In order to obtain transaction authorization, the Processing Center interfaces with either the bank or International Card Organization that issued the card ("Card Issuer").